SpinalHDL/VexiiRiscv/README.md

 - Cleaning implementation, especially the frontend
 - ...

-There is a online documentation :
+There is an online documentation :

 - https://spinalhdl.github.io/VexiiRiscv-RTD/master/VexiiRiscv/Introduction/#